 2.3.1.1 The results and work plans of the Snow Watch Team were presented by the Team Co-Leads, R Brown and K Luojus.
 The summary is available in Annex 5.

 2.3.1.2 The Snow Watch Team highlights include improving the real time reporting of snow depths, satellite snow product intercomparison, multi-dataset analysis for snow cover monitoring and trends, participation in SnowPex, a strong team with committed invited experts especially for remote sensing of snow.
-Following Snow Watch recommendation, ESA initiated (and funded) a Satellite Snow Products intercomparison and evaluation Exercise – ESA SnowPEx (from 06/2014 to 12/2016), with the final workshop (ISSPI-3) to be held in 2017 and prepare 3-4 scientific papers.
+Following Snow Watch recommendation, ESA initiated (and funded) a Satellite Snow Products intercomparison and evaluation Exercise – ESA SnowPEx (from 06/2014 to 12/2016), with the final workshop (ISSPI-3) to be held in 2017.
+The results will be published in 3-4 scientific papers.

 2.3.1.3 Some of the planned activities are the recommendations regarding the development of the GCW website content (assessments, authoritative information), involvement of experts from outside North America and Europe, the development of stronger linkages with the other GCW activities such as CryoNet.
 It was also noted that the visibility of the GCW Snow Watch activities and interactions could be strengthened at national levels.
 Of these, the contribution to the development of GCW website content on Snow products was seen as a priority, and the need for resources was highlighted.

 2.3.1.4 R Brown thanked CMA for providing 212 additional snow datasets for the snow data inventory of GCW.
-J Wang was invited to work with the Snow Watch Team to identify whether more data is possible to be made available.(action)
+J Wang was invited to work with the Snow Watch Team to identify whether more data is possible to be made available. [action]

 2.3.1.5 R Brown highlighted the need to include the reporting of snow depth in OSCAR and the need to investigate the RT exchange of SoG SWE data on WIS. [action]

-2.3.1.6 E Charpentier noted that the team/GCW must consider the development of new/additional application requirements for in the rolling review of requirements of WMO; to enable the development of statements of guidance.
+2.3.1.6 In the WMO Rolling Review of Requirements framework, the Secretariat invited the GCW to consider identifying GCW Application Areas for which sets of observational user requirements independent (defined quantitatively in terms of space and time resolution, uncertainty, timeliness and stability) from the other existing Applications Areas could be defined [action].
+Once/if new GCW Application Areas are defined, the GCW shall then work at nominating a focal point for each of those, responsible for coordinating with his/her user community for developing sets of observational user requirements to be recorded in OSCAR/Requirements, and conducting gap analysis (i.e. Statements of Guidance) [action].

 2.3.1.7 The need for new products was emphasised, in particular in the context of the engagement with PRCC are sea ice trackers (e.g. September sea ice), SWE, snow cover extent.
 These could be indicators that GCW would propose as GCOS climate indicators.
 The success of the snow anomaly trackers produced by the FMI and ECCC, was noted.
 Currently, these are produced from archived data.
 It was recommended that similar products using real time data would be beneficial.
 Dr Balsamo recommended that the outliers are included in the product display.
 B Goodison noted the need for polar stereographic projections.